-On March 30th 2016, the Colombian Government announced the end of a peace conversation agenda with the National Liberation Army (ELN - Ejército de Liberación Nacional).
-The talks in the public phase will take place mainly in Ecuador, with four other different locations.
-The Government and ELN said they will discuss a six-point agenda: participation of society in the peace building process; democracy for peace; transformation for peace; victims; end of armed conflict; and implementation.
+Also, after three years of exploratory talks, the peace negotiation table between the Government and the National Liberation Army (ELN - Ejército de Liberación Nacional) was formally installed in Quito, on February 7, 2017.
+The delegations will address a six-point agenda: participation of society in peacebuilding process; democracy for peace; transformation for peace; victims; end of armed conflict; and implementation.

 The economic adjustment to the major oil shock continued in 2016 and economic growth slowed to 2 percent.
 Colombia has faced one of the largest terms-of-trade shocks in the region and one of the largest in its history, estimated at about 4 percent of its Gross Domestic Product (GDP).

 Nevertheless, the Colombian economy has been resilient to this shock, supported by the macroeconomic and structural reforms that have been implemented in recent years.
 In 2016, private consumption supported growth, although at a slower rate than expected.
 The economic outlook was weaker, especially for the extractive industries, due to greater uncertainty and slow implementation in publicly financed projects, which caused a decline in investment.
 As a result of fiscal consolidation efforts, public consumption growth also slowed.
 The weakness of domestic demand and the strong depreciation of the currency led to a sharp contraction in imports.
 As a result, despite a marginal decline in exports, net exports contributed 1.6 percentage points to economic growth.

 The services sector remained the main contributor to growth due to the dynamism of financial, commercial and construction services, which partially offset the fall in the extractive sector.
 For its part, the agricultural sector was affected by the El Niño phenomenon.